How did young people cope with lockdown celibacy?

 The NatSal-Covid study asked 6,650 Brits aged 18-59 about their sex habits during the first four months of lockdown.

-Its results suggest that young people were more likely to report having had sex less often, and being less satisfied with their sex lives, than they were before lockdown started.
+Young people were more likely to have reported having had sex less often and having been being less satisfied with their sex lives than they were before lockdown started.

 Reporters: Shelley Phelps and Eleanor Layhe